turingschool/mod-0-curriculum/session1/index.md

 ## Time Management at Turing
 As you may have heard, the time commitment at Turing is no joke.
 In case you HAVEN'T heard, let's just get it out in the open: many students work harder at Turing than they have ever worked before.
 Remember, this is an accelerated program - you are going to learn the technical and professional skills needed to succeed in demanding, yet high-paying technical careers in only 7ish months!

-Most students estimate they work an **average of 60 hours per week** at Turing- some weeks with fewer hours, some weeks with more hours.
+Most students estimate they work an **average of 60-70 hours per week** at Turing- some weeks with fewer hours, some weeks with more hours.
 While at Turing, **time** is your most valuable commodity-  how you use your time will go a long way in determining your overall success in the program!
 And ask any student: time has a way of escaping you at Turing unless you are able to manage it successfully.

 One strategy we've seen our most successful students employ is using some type of calendar system to track, manage and plan their time while in the program.
 A few key notes:
-- Calendaring is a very difficult skill to master - you will need to commit to practicing it in order to improve!
+- **Calendaring is a very difficult skill to master** - you will need to commit to practicing it in order to improve!
-- Everyone's system, calendar tool, etc. might be a little different, but those who DON'T use any tool typically struggle with time management while at Turing
+- **Find a calendar tool and stick with it** - Everyone's system, calendar tool, etc. might be a little different, but those who DON'T use any tool typically struggle with time management while at Turing.
+We **STRONGLY RECOMMEND** you use Google Calendars because a) we use that at Turing and b) it is a very popular tool in the field so it is good to practice using it now!
-- Calendar's are meant to be living documents that can change - unfortunately you can't plan for everything!
+- **Calendars are meant to be living documents that can change** - Unfortunately you can't plan for everything.
+Being able to make adjustments to calendars as things change is a very important skill to start practicing
-- Managing your time becomes more important as the program progresses and you are balancing the technical curriculum with searching for your first software developer job!

 #### Calendar Analysis - Small Groups
 In small groups, take a look at the following [calendar examples](https://gist.github.com/ericweissman/6c4e0d9b658e0014b981093be8694288).